Corporate Governance System

 Board of Directors

-The Company’s Board of Directors consists of eight Directors (three of whom are Audit and Supervisory Committee Members), including three Outside Directors (two of whom are Audit and Supervisory Committee Members).
+To enable sufficient discussions and to accelerate decision-making, the Articles of Incorporation stipulate that the GROUP shall have no more than ten (10) Directors, excluding Directors who are Audit and Supervisory Committee Members, and no more than five (5) Directors who are Audit and Supervisory Committee Members.
+The Company’s Board of Directors consists of 10 Directors (three of whom are Audit and Supervisory Committee Members), including four Outside Directors (two of whom are Audit and Supervisory Committee Members).
 Consequently, Outside Directors account for more than one third of the total number of Directors, and the majority of the Audit and Supervisory Committee are Outside Directors.

 Nomination and Compensation Committee